check-spelling/check-spelling-docs/Event-descriptions.md

 Check out the repository:
 - Add `checkout: true` to the `step` `uses: check-spelling/check-spelling@...`'s `with:` block, or
 - Add a `uses: actions/checkout@...` step before the `uses: check-spelling/check-spelling@...` step

+# excludes-generation-failed

+One of the lines in `excludes.txt` (or equivalent) tripped up the `SuggestsExcludes` code.

+_Note that this is not necessarily reported as an event, but it may appear as an annotation or in the log._

+The `SuggestsExcludes` implementation may have bugs (and does as of [0.0.24](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.24)).

+If an error is encountered in `SuggestsExcludes`, check-spelling won't be able to suggest additional excludes, but it should otherwise function.

+## Resolution

+* If you're using [0.0.24](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.24) you can try prerelease or the version after [0.0.24](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.24).
+* If you find one in a version after the fix for https://github.com/check-spelling/check-spelling/issues/85, please search for additional issues, and if you don't find one, please [file a ticket](https://github.com/check-spelling/check-spelling/issues/new).